 Return to the COMM 652 Home Page

-In the last half of the twentieth century, rhetorical study attained an importance it had not enjoyed since classical Greece and Rome.
+Having widened your gaze, let me then suggest how to focus it a bit.
+In the last half of the twentieth century, because of the activity I have just explained, rhetorical study attained an importance it had not enjoyed since classical Greece and Rome.
 The discovery of that half century was the importance of human symbolic activity in making human action.
-Often called "the linguistic turn," the interest in rhetoric was startlingly clear throughout the intellectual estate.
+Often called “the linguistic turn,” the interest in rhetoric was startlingly clear throughout the intellectual estate.
 Contemporary rhetorical theory became an interdisciplinary activity with people contributing from a dozen academic disciplines.
-There were a number of problems on which these various scholars are working.
-They had to do with the shape of human sociality, the strength of human culture, and the place of those with the power of human speech in the complex societies of our time.
+There were a number of problems on which these various scholars were working: the shape of human sociality, the strength of human culture, and the intricate role of the power of human speech in the complex societies of our time.

-As we enter the twenty-first century, does that interest in rhetorical theory continue?
+In the twenty-first century, does that ecumenical interest in rhetorical theory continue?
 Most assuredly.
-In a world of instant communication and globalization old questions about language, power, interpretation, and social action are renewed as central concerns.
-We may live in a time of the warrior and hegemony of power, but the role of symbolic forms in motivating and directing human lives permeates the texture of the world within which the warrior acts.
-Rhetorical theorizing may have slowed and a consolidation set in.
-If so, it simply means that criticism and invention are working out the possibilities of our underlying theories.
+We live in a time of transition from the mass to dispersed patterns of communication, and a time when the orientation of our problems and opportunities transcends national boundaries all the way to the local.
+At such a time, the role of symbolic forms in motivating and directing human lives permeates the texture of the world within which we live.
+Understanding and negotiating this transformation in the modes of communication requires that criticism and invention are working out the possibilities of our underlying theories.

-And perhaps that is the key: the work we do – with artifacts, with construal of rhetorical action, with ways of understanding socio-cultural reality – is framed by the theory with which we encounter it.
-So, contemporary rhetorical theory has multiplied the ways we understand rhetorical activity.
+And perhaps that is the key: the work we do – with artifacts, with construal of rhetorical action, with ways of understanding socio-cultural reality, with action to change or defend our world – is framed by the theory with which we encounter it.
+So, this is why the thrust of contemporary rhetorical theory has been to multiply the ways we understand rhetorical activity.
 We want to understand those ways more thoroughly to equip you for a more fertile trip through rhetoric.
-This move will tie contemporary rhetorical theory directly to your specific research interests.
-For example, I know some of you are interested in visual rhetoric.
-Many of the moves we will talk about have implications on how we understand the visual.
-You may want to carry the ideas that direction.
+This desire ties contemporary rhetorical theory directly to your specific research interest.

 So, our task this semester is to understand the linguistic turn and its influence on how we think about the power of symbolic action.
 We will read a considerable distance beyond the communication discipline into literature, linguistics, sociology, anthropology, philosophy, and history.
 But the focus of this course is still on the contributions that communication scholars have made to the dialogue.

 The tendency has been to organize the study of rhetorical theory around people, to study one theorist and then the next.
 (You will notice the Foss, Foss, and Trapp review of contemporary theory still does.)
-Some time ago, I decided that there were three weaknesses with that approach: (1) it left people unengaged in the disciplinary literature (of whatever discipline) in rhetorical theory; (2) it left students either incapable or unwilling to offer their own contribution to the literature of those disciplines; and (3) it failed to fully communicate the increasingly exciting and radical changes occurring in contemporary rhetorical theory.
-I sought to remedy this problem by reorganizing the course around problems contemporary theory is attempting to address.
+Some time ago, I decided that there were three weaknesses with that approach: (1) it left students unengaged in a disciplinary literature in rhetorical theory; (2) it left students either incapable or unwilling to offer their own contribution to the literature of those disciplines; and (3) it failed to fully communicate the increasingly exciting and radical changes occurring in contemporary rhetorical theory.
+I sought to remedy this problem by reorganizing the course around problems that motivate contemporary theorists.
 Such a focus should inject you into developments in the field in such a way that you can identify the leading edge of work.

 Return to the Contents of this page